-Besides the difference in aesthetics between our infrared filters, there is also a different amount of light reaching the sensor depending on how much is blocked, and it can result in the need to dial in an EV compensation.
+Besides the difference in aesthetics between our infrared filters, there can be a variance in the amount of light reaching the sensor.
+This can result in needing to dial in your exposure compensation.

-The 720nm filter works out to having about as much IR light available as a normal camera has visible light, the easiest to expose for.
+The 720nm filter has about as much infrared light available as an unconverted camera has visible light, making it the easiest to expose for.
 Other IR filters have more or less light available.

-The compensation highly depends on the specific lighting conditions used, and how much IR and visible light there is available.
-They can also be somewhat lens defendant, with some lenses not transmitting as much IR as visible light (particularly in the 850 range).
+The compensation highly depends on the specific lighting conditions used and the available IR and visible light.
+They can also be somewhat lens dependent, with some lenses not transmitting as much infrared as visible light (particularly in the 850nm range).

-This light sensitivity is the same whether this filter is installed as a dedicated infrared conversion, or it is used as a lens filter over a full spectrum conversion.
+This light sensitivity is the same whether the filter is installed as a dedicated infrared conversion or used as a lens filter over a full spectrum conversion.

-Light loss when using an infrared filter on a regular camera
+Light loss when using an infrared filter on an unconverted camera

-When using a normal camera, the only options for infrared photography are the 720 and 850 filters.
-The 590 and 665 let in some visible light, so when used on a stock camera you will only pick up the visible portion of that filter, not the IR portion.
-The 720 filter can have a 10 stop or more light loss, and will often require long exposures and a tripod.
-The 850 filter is even darker, and can be a 15 or more stop difference.
+The only options for infrared photography when using a normal camera are the 720nm and 850nm filters.
+The 590nm and 665nm let in some visible light, so when used on a stock camera, you will only pick up the visible portion of that filter, not the IR portion.
+The 720nm filter can have a 10-stop or more loss of light and will often require long exposures and a tripod.
+The 850nm filter is even darker, resulting in a 15 or more stop difference.